Caffé Lietta: A Spinoff of Caffé Giacosa

 With seasonal menus, and fresh bouquets prepared by Lucilla’s daughter, the café gets its charm from the historic elements, family, and the artistic work of the two sisters.

-Though they had originally hoped to be more downtown, the sisters loved the space of the new location, and Cafe Lietta is the only cafe on that side of the piazza.
+Though they had originally hoped to be more downtown, the sisters loved the space of the new location, and Cafe Lietta is the only café on that side of piazza Libertà.
 New adjustments provide the option of taking food to go, as well as sitting down for lunch at nice table, or taking aperitivo.
 Below the the cafe is also a space they will hold hold workshops, tastings, and private events for 20-30 people.

-The two sisters have five kids between the twi of them — all women — who build on the feminine inspiration from the Tacconi women’s mother, Lietta Cavalli.
+The two sisters have five kids — all women — who build on the feminine inspiration provided by the mother and grandmother, Lietta Cavalli.
 Her artistic work in fashion, and love of flowers and nature has given the new incarnation of a historic café its name and soul. (nicole grant)